boolean-algebra

 The fundamental building block of a canonical POS expression is the maxterm.
 A maxterm is a sum term that contains every variable in the function, in either its true or complemented form.
 While a minterm (SOP) represents a single ‘1’ in a truth table, a maxterm represents a single ‘0’.

-The Maxterm Convention: The Critical "Gotcha"
+The Maxterm Convention: The Critical pitfall

 Here lies the most common point of confusion I see among my students.
 When transitioning from SOP to POS, your brain has to do a complete 180-degree flip.